 Let’s get back into the Power Query editor by double-clicking on the Sales query within the Queries and Connections pane.

-In the Power Query editor select Home -> Merge Queries (drop-down).
+In the Power Query editor select Home > Merge Queries (drop-down).

-There are two options in here, Merge Queries and Merge Queries as New.
-The difference between them is whether the Merge will create a new query, or be added as a transformation step within an existing query.
+There are two options here, Merge Queries and Merge Queries as New.
+The difference between them is whether the transformation creates a new query, or adds the merged table as a transformation step within an existing query.

+The Merge window opens.
 A lot is going on here:

 - Select the first query to be used – for our example, it is the Sales query.